cockroachdb/docs/v22.1/choose-a-deployment-strategy.md

 ## CockroachDB Serverless (beta)

 CockroachDB Serverless (beta) is a multi-tenant CockroachDB deployment, managed by Cockroach Labs, in a single region and cloud (AWS or GCP).
-A Serverless cluster is an isolated, virtualized tenant running on a shared CockroachDB deployment.
 CockroachDB Serverless lets you create and start clusters instantly.

 - **Isolation**: Customers share CockroachDB software and infrastructure.
 Customer data is isolated and remains invisible to other customers.
 - **CockroachDB version**: Managed by Cockroach Labs and upgraded periodically.